Jaffa: Bus and tramway (light rail)

-Tel Aviv HaHagana, Holon Junction, and Holon–Wolfson railway stations, are the stations along the Israel Railways network that are located in the vicinity of Jaffa, along its Eastern boundary.
+Railway

+Of the current stations in the Israel Railways network, the Holon Junction and Holon–Wolfson railway stations sit on the boundary between Jaffa and Holon, while Tel Aviv HaHagana is in Tel Aviv proper, slightly to the east of Jaffa.

 In popular culture

+Jaffa cakes, a British confection, are named after Jaffa oranges and are therefore indirectly a namesake of Jaffa.
-The Knight Of Jaffa is the second episode of the Doctor Who story The Crusade, set in Palestine during the Third Crusade.

-Clash of the Titans is set in ancient Joppa.
+The Knight Of Jaffa is the second episode of the Doctor Who story The Crusade (1965), set in Palestine during the Third Crusade.
+The 1981 film Clash of the Titans is set in ancient Joppa.
 The 2009 Oscar-nominated film Ajami is set in modern Jaffa.